Professor Anthony Bale

 Professor of Medieval Studies and Deputy Dean of Arts

 Bale has published widely on medieval literature, culture, and religion.
 In particular, his work has explored relations between Christians and Jews in medieval England.
 He has also edited and translated several medieval texts, and has recently published a new translation and edition of The Book of Margery Kempe with Oxford University Press.
 His current work explores travel and pilgrimage between England and the Holy Land in the later Middle Ages.

-He has received fellowships from the Arts & Humanities Research Council, the Australian Research Councils, the British Academy, the Huntington Library, the Leverhulme Trust, the University of Michigan Frankel Institute, and the National Humanities Center.
+He has received fellowships and research funding from the Arts & Humanities Research Council, the Australian Research Councils, the British Academy, the Huntington Library, the Leverhulme Trust, the University of Michigan Frankel Institute, the National Humanities Center, and the Pilgrim Trust.
+He is a Trustee of the New Chaucer Society.

 tel: 020 7631 6167